 Located on a working farm near Margaret River, a family home was designed for the next generation to work the property.
-With an exposed site, it was critical that the climactic conditions were controlled and utilised to maximise winter warmth and summer cooling.
+With an exposed site it was critical that the climactic influences were controlled to maximise winter warmth and summer cooling.

-Designed as two pavilions, skewed to create one intimate courtyard and another that is more open and expansive, the scheme separates the communal living &utilities from the sleeping areas while providing a number of protected outdoor spaces for use at different times of the year.
-Spaces are designed to capture and moderate light, accentuate the sequence of spaces and provide a range of qualities that respond to the use of each space.
+Designed as two overlapping pavilions, one for communal living, the other for sleeping the house contains a number of protected outdoor spaces for different times of the year.
+Spaces are designed to capture and moderate light, accentuating the sequence of spaces and providing a range light and material qualities responding to the use of each space.